 Staff must follow basic hygiene procedures.
 There are single-use disposable gloves in the first aid box and at various other points at school.
 These must be worn when treatment involves blood or other body fluids no matter how minor.
-Care will be taken when disposing of dressings or equipment.
-Soiled dressings should be incinerated or placed in appropriate containers until incinerated.
+Care will be taken when disposing of dressings or equipment, as per the Managing Bodily Fluids Policy.